linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 Make sure there are no errors from Maven.

+### 3.1.3 Check that your application works

+Open the browser and go to [localhost:3000](http://localhost:3000) and view the application!
+Make sure the data is correctly displayed.

 ## 3.4 Add more info to the database

 1. Go back to the Google Cloud Console in your browser, and visit the SQL page.